How does the Council of Europe protect human rights?

 Citizens of Russia have previously made use of the European Court of Human Rights to protect their rights, and they will be more vulnerable to oppression by the Putin regime as a result of leaving the wide range of monitoring mechanisms under the CoE.

 According to the ECHR’s official 2021 review documents, nearly a quarter of 70,150 applications pending by the end of 2021 had been lodged against the Russian Federation.
-Withdrawing from the Council of Europe leaves Russian citizens defenceless against right violations by the state.
+Withdrawing from the Council of Europe leaves Russian citizens with fewer avenues to seek redress for rights violations by the state.

 By leaving the European Convention of Human Rights, Russia can avoid international legal procedures under the European Court of Human Rights for its violations of human rights in Ukraine.